Iran arrests 3rd outspoken filmmaker in escalating crackdown

 Panahi has won multiple festival awards, including the 2015 Berlin Golden Bear for “Taxi,” a wide-ranging meditation on poverty, sexism and censorship in Iran, and the Venice Golden Lion in 2000 for “The Circle,” a deep dive into women’s lives in Iran’s patriarchal society.

-The Berlin International Film Festival said it was “dismayed and outraged” to hear of Panahi’s arrest.

-“The arrest of Jafar Panahi is another violation of freedom of expression and freedom of the arts,” the festival directors said.
+The Berlin International Film Festival said it was “dismayed and outraged” to hear of Panahi’s arrest, calling it “another violation of freedom of expression and freedom of the arts.”

 His detention came after the arrest of two other Iranian filmmakers, Mohamad Rasoulof and Mostafa al-Ahmad.